michael-tiger-2010/wyvernjs/README.md

 > [!NOTE]
 > Wow!
 Since you read all the way here, a fun fact:
 > The three names shuihu, tianfeng, and diwu are all from the Chinese language, in pinyin.
+And yes, I know it isn't strict Chinese mythology, but it's fun enough so I'll take it.